NASA-AMMOS/Landform/Web/docs/API.md

 ### Delete Project: DELETE /api/projects/*name*
 Delete the named project.
 Implements the [task API](#task-api).

-Fails with HTTP status 400 (bad request) if the named project is currently running.
+Fails with HTTP status 400 (bad request) if the named project does not exist or is currently running.

+If multiple calls to this API are made in rapid succession with the same project name only one will succeed.
+However, in this case it is possible that the HTTP status of more than one of the calls may be HTTP 200 (OK).

+If the project is run quickly after this API is called then the deletion may fail even though the status of the delete call may have been HTTP 200.

+This API may return before the project is deleted, even if the [async task API](#asynchronous-task-api) is not requested.
+Poll the project metadata API `/api/projects/*name*` to determine when the project has been deleted.

 **Example:**  delete project "testproj"